-- A new design that uses traditional features of a storefront is appropriate. - b.
-The new design should continue to convey the design character and materials of typical commercial storefronts.
-This includes the transparent character of the display windows. - 6.
-Preserve the original shape of the transom glass in a historic storefront. - a.
-Transoms, the upper glass band of traditional storefronts, introduced light into the depths of the building, saving on light costs.
+- 5. A simplified or contemporary interpretation of a traditional storefront may be considered where the historic storefront is missing and no evidence of it exists. - a.
+A new design that uses traditional features of a storefront is - The new design should continue to convey the design character and materials of typical commercial storefronts.
+This includes the transparent character of the display windows. - Preserve the original shape of the transom glass in a historic storefront. - Transoms, the upper glass band of traditional storefronts, introduced light into the depths of the building, saving on light costs.
 These bands should not be removed or enclosed. - b.
 The shape of the transom is important to the proportion of the storefront, and it should be preserved in its historic configuration. - c.
 If the original glass is missing, installing new glass is preferred.
 However, if the transom must be blocked out, be certain to retain the original proportions and framing divisions.
 One option might be to use it as a sign panel or decorative band. - 7.
-Preserve an original kickplate. - a.
-The kickplate, located below the display window, adds interesting detail to the streetscape and should be preserved. - b.
-If the original kickplate is covered with another material, consider exposing the original design. - 8.
-If the original kickplate is missing, develop a sympathetic replacement design. - a.
-Wood is an appropriate material for replacements on most styles.
-However, non-original materials may also be considered when appropriately used with the building style.
+Preserve an original kickplate. - The kickplate, located below the display window, adds interesting detail to the streetscape and should be preserved. - b.
+If the original kickplate is covered with another material, consider exposing the original design.